ibm-cloud-docs/hardware-firewall-shared/faqs.md

 {: #faqs-ha}
 {: faq}

 No. The Hardware Firewall platform is enterprise-grade and highly durable, but true High Availability (redundant devices) is not an option for the Hardware Firewall.
-For HA, a Hardware Firewall (Dedicated with High Availability) or FortiGate Security Appliance (High Availability) is required.
+For HA, a Hardware Firewall (High Availability) or FortiGate Security Appliance (High Availability) is required.
 The Network Gateway product also has an HA option with firewall capabilities.

 ## I am running a hypervisor on an IBM Cloud server.
 Will the Hardware Firewall protect the Virtual Machines running on my hypervisor?
 {: #faqs-hypervisor}
 {: faq}

 No. Portable IPs are used for the VMs in a hypervisor environment and portable IPs are not protected by the hardware firewall.
-A Hardware Firewall (Dedicated) or FortiGate Security Appliance is recommended.
+A FortiGate Security Appliance is recommended.

 ## What are the grayed out ports in my Windows Firewall?
 {: #greyed-out}